Buying real estate in Kano?

 What are the total closing costs in Kano in 2026 as a percentage?

-As of early 2026, total closing costs for buying property in Kano typically range from 8 to 15 percent of the purchase price, depending on the complexity of the title, the specific processes required, and whether you encounter any complications during perfection.
+As of early 2026, total closing costs when buying property in Kano typically fall between 8% and 15% of the purchase price, depending on the complexity of the title and how many intermediaries are involved.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Kano.